 - C. Changes in policy and substantive procedure changes will be available to all staff.
-All safety announcements and protocol changes will be provided to all staff that work in the building/ program. - D. As Needed staff will be provided a work email for receiving Preble Street communications. - E. Support to new employees and employees who have transferred to new positions or programs will be provided by program management and staff through job shadowing, task guidance, and other support activities to facilitate on-the-job learning and skill development.
+All safety announcements and protocol changes will be provided to all staff that work in the building/ program. - D. As Needed staff will be provided a work email for receiving Preble Street communications upon request.
+Preble Street shall make the option of a work email clear during orientation and As Needed staff shall retain the option to switch to a Preble email through their term of service. - E. Support to new employees and employees who have transferred to new positions or programs will be provided by program management and staff through job shadowing, task guidance, and other support activities to facilitate on-the-job learning and skill development.